andistoev/udacity-blockchain-developer-nanodegree--nd1309/project3-ethereum-supply-chain-n-data-auditing-dapp/README.md

 - Download in browser the latest MetaMask version (tested with MetaMask 9.5.2 in Chrome)
 - Using Localhost 8545 import in MetaMask all accounts with the seed "spirit supply whale amount human item harsh scare congress discover talent hamster"

   ![Metamask Import Seed](res/metamask-import-seed.png)
 - Select in MetaMask the first address which is the contract creator

   ![Metamask Select Address](res/metamask-select-addr.png)
 - In case you restarted ganache or if you have change the account without refreshing the front-end, it's always a good idea to do Restart Account to avoid some internal MetaMask transaction state problems

   ![Metamask Reset Account](res/metamask-reset-account.png)
 - Start the front-end 'npm run dev'
 - Open in the browser with MetaMask 'http://localhost:3000'
-- After the app has started, it will try to connect to an account in MetaMask.
-Authorize the first 5 accounts and therefore select the first address
+- After the app has started, it will try to connect to your accounts in MetaMask.
+Authorize all your first 5 accounts

   ![Metamask Authorize 5 Accounts](res/metamask-auth-5-accounts.png)
 - Now, the first step to do as contract creator is to assign roles to the farmer, distributor, retailer and consumer account.
 To do that:
   - Click on the button [1.
 Set access control for all roles (as contractOwner)]
   - After that authorize the role assignment for the four other accounts in the popups which will appear automatically

     ![Contract owner assigning roles](res/contractowner-assigning-roles.png)
   - If everything has worked fine, you should see in the bottom of UI the contract events, certifying the roles creation
 - The second step in the process is to do all actions as farmer: